Quick Cranberry Pistachio Cookies

 Frequently Asked Questions

-How to store cranberry pistachio cookies: Place cookies in an airtight container with parchment paper between layers so the icing doesn’t stick.
-Cookies will stay fresh for up to 5 days at room temperature.
+Place the cookies in an airtight container with parchment paper between layers to prevent the icing from sticking.
+The cookies should stay fresh for up to 5 days at room temperature.

 Pistachio Cranberry Cookies

 - 2 cups (250 g) all-purpose flour